dhedge/dhedge-docs/README.md

 ```

 Another call that the bot will most likely need is a current balance of the pool.
 Calling `getFundComposition()` will return three matching lists.
-First list represents `assets` in the pool (sETH, sUSD, etc), second shows their corresponding balances, and last is current sUSD rate of the asset (only for the ones with non-zero balance).
+First list represents `assets` in the pool (sETH, sUSD, etc), second shows their corresponding `balances`, and last is current sUSD `rates` of the assets (only for the ones with non-zero balance).
 Here's the ABI:

 ```
 	{